devmorra/ZoomAttendanceParser/README.md

  and the days of the week to track the meeting on.

- #Usage
+ # Usage
- main.py takes 2 command arguments
+ main.py takes 2 command line arguments
  1. The date in MM-DD-YY format
  2. The row of the central sheet to grab data for, or "all"